miskatormi/3-body-problem/README.md

     <img width="640" height="480" src="https://github.com/miskatormi/Three-body-problem/blob/main/Figure_6.png">
 </p>

-In these last cases, the n-body problem fully reduces to a two-body scenario due to perfect balancing of forces from very specific initial conditions.
+In these last cases, the 3-body problem fully reduces to a two-body scenario due to perfect balancing of forces from very specific initial conditions.

 ## Future of This Project?